ImperialCollegeLondon/virtual_ecosystem/docs/source/development/documentation/api_generation.md

 extension.

 The docstring content of a module is converted to HTML by including a small Markdown file in the `docs/source/api` folder.
-Typically, the file will start with the `jupytext` YAML metadata, then a markdown title and then an `automodule` instruction to insert all of the rest of the page content from the module docstrings.
-This text source of this page provides an example and can be seen using the 'View page source' link at the top of the page.
+The source of this page provides an example and can be seen following the 'Edit on GitHub' link at the top of the page to GitHub and then clicking on the 'Raw' button to see the text.

+The file has three components:

+* The file will start with the `jupytext` YAML metadata, which just sets the Markdown format used in the file.

+* A markdown header (`# A header`), which is shown as the page title.
+It is also used as the text for links to this page from the table of contents, unless a shorter name is provided in the `index.md` file.
+Typically, this is the only markdown content as the point of the docstrings is to keep all module documentation alongside the code.

+* Lastly, an `automodule` instruction is included to instruct `autodoc` to render and insert content of the module docstrings.

 The basic `automodule` declaration and options used are: